aerostride/english-for-designers/09-thesis-presentation/index.md

 ![A 3D render of a bruise concealment ointment packaging in a white space](images/traumaplant.jpg)

+You probably wouldn't get shadows like this in Photoshop.

 ![Detail shot of the top of bruise concealment ointment packaging on a grey background](images/traumaplant_detail.jpg)

+A detail shot?